The Salty Bible

 Analog audio often has noticable artifacts due to the nature of the ripping process.
 As no two analog rips are the same the rips also cannot feasibly be compared for accuracy.

-MQA is a proprietary lossy audio codec misleadingly stored in a PCM container.
+MQA is a proprietary lossy audio codec misleadingly stored in a PCM container such as FLAC, ALAC, etc.

 3. Tags